human-conditions/yodrew.github.io-original/_pages/plan.md

 ##### Notes

 v.3.1
-Noticed 20% was not added to materials.
+I noticed 20% was not added to MATERIAL costs in bottom group of totals.
 Corrected.
 Bid increased to $15,352

 v.3
 Massive increase in bid: doubled to $14k